7.4 Healthy lifestyles and healthy nutrition

 EPIC receives funding from the Child and Family Agency (Tulsa), charity donations and fundraising.
 The Ulster Bank Skills & Opportunities Fund also helped to fund the National Peer-Led Life Skills Programme.

 A Framework for Improved Health and Wellbeing 2013 – 2025, states that “emphasis and priority [is] being placed on partnership and cross-sectoral involvement”.
 The framework sets out that:

 The Health and Wellbeing Programme in the Department of Health will co-ordinate the development of models and supports to promote and foster advocates for health and wellbeing in all sectors of society and develop key partnerships with voluntary and other organisations, which can favourably influence health and wellbeing.

 The SPHE (social, personal and health education) Inter-Departmental Partnership is a formal agreement between the Department of Education, the Department of Children and Youth Affairs, Department of Health and the HSE to support the delivery of SPHE in schools.

 The HSE works in partnership with the Department of Education on the implementation of their Wellbeing Policy and Framework for Practice.
 The HSE plan to unveil a new website with information on the training and resources provided by its Schools Team.

-The National Youth Health Programme is a partnership between the National Youth Council of Ireland, the HSE and the Department of Children and Youth Affairs.
+The National Youth Health Programme is a partnership between the National Youth Council of Ireland, the HSE and the Department of Children, Equality, Disability, Integration and Youth.
 It is described in further detail in Chapter 7.2.

 Raising awareness on healthy lifestyles and on factors affecting the health and well-being of young people

-Wellbeing promotion is a government priority as set out in A Programme for a Partnership Government (Department of the Taoiseach, 2016) and this is reflected through a range of strategies and cross-departmental groups.
+Wellbeing promotion is a government priority as set out in A Programme for a Partnership Government and this is reflected through a range of strategies and cross-departmental groups.